Assignments with Sample Additional Questions

 and germicidal soaps on handscrubbing.

-Why do detergents and alcohols effect cell walls?
-Are they more effective against
+How do detergents and alcohols affect cell walls?
+Are they more effective

 What are the specific uses for acyclovir, zidovudine (azidothymidine),